-DOH released their K-12 guidance yesterday, and the information is outlined below.
+The Department of Health (DOH) updated their K-12 guidance yesterday, and important information for you and your student is outlined below.
 There are a few pieces DOH has pending to be released by end of day Friday, which we will share when available.